Politics of Yemen: Political parties and elections

 In April 2003 parliamentary elections, the General People's Congress (GPC) maintained an absolute majority.
 International observers described the elections as "another significant step forward on Yemen's path toward democracy; however, sustained and forceful efforts must be undertaken to remedy critical flaws in the country's election and political processes."
 There were some problems with underage voting, confiscation of ballot boxes, voter intimidation, and election-related violence; moreover, the political opposition in Yemen has little access to the media, since most outlets are owned or otherwise controlled by the government.

 The 2006 elections were described in positive wording, and the elections were monitored by a number of international observers.
 The EU's Election Observation Mission to Yemen has published this final report on the elections: Yemeni media reported on the 22.01.2007 that the opposition coalition JMP has set up a Shadow government "to play an effective role in the political, economic and social life".
 The ruling party GPC called upon the opposition to "acquaint themselves with constitutional systems before starting to talk every now and then about...rosy dreams and illusions".

 Judicial branch

 The constitution calls for an independent judiciary.
 The former northern and southern legal codes have been unified.
 The legal system includes separate commercial courts and a Supreme Court based in Sanaa.
 The Quran is the basis for all laws, and no law may contradict it.
 Indeed, many court cases are debated on the religious basis of the laws i.e. by interpretations of the Quran.
 For this reason, many judges are religious scholars as well as legal authorities.

 Administrative divisions

-Yemen is divided into 21 governorates (muhafazat, singular: muhafazah) along with the capital city of Sana’a (Amanat Al-Asimah).
+Yemen is divided into 21 governorates (muhafazat, singular: muhafazah) along with the capital city of Sanaa (Amanat Al-Asimah).
 The governorates are Abyan, Adan, Amran, Al Asimah, Al Bayda, Al Dhale’e, Al Hudaydah, Al Jawf, Al Mahrah, Al Mahwit, Dhamar, Hadhramawt, Hajjah, Ibb, Lahij, Ma’rib, Raymah, Sa’dah, Shabwah (Ataq), Socotra, and Ta’izz.